 Contingent workers who have duties on-site might have office space and equipment given to them by the employer.
 Contractors will generally use their own office equipment or hire the resources they need to complete the project.

-To optimize the management, scheduling, and compensation of contingent workers, companies can take advantage of tools like workforce management software.
+To optimize the management, scheduling, and compensation of contingent workers, companies can take advantage of tools like freelancer management systems and workforce management software.
 These platforms enable visibility into key metrics that are important for short-term project completion.
 For example, it can provide detailed information about labor usage and task management to help optimize the work requirements over a project lifecycle.
-This in turn can tell HR how a contingent hire is faring at their responsibilities, and when to get more hands on board.
+This in turn, can tell HR how a contingent hire is faring at their responsibilities, and when to get more hands on board.

 Our Final Thoughts on the Pros, Cons, and Trends of a Contingent Workforce